118th Mechanized Brigade (Ukraine): History

 The unit was created for the Ukrainian summer offensive in Zaporizhzhia Oblast in 2023 and is part of 10th Army Corps.
 At least part of the brigade was trained by NATO forces in Romania.
 In lead up to the counteroffensive the Brigade would be equipped with M109A6 155mm self-propelled howitzers.

 The 118th Mechanized Brigade has helped to develop new drone technology.
 In October 2024 in the southern area of the Zaporizhzhia Oblast droner operators successfully tested a new quadcopter on advancing Russian soldiers.
 In December 2024, battalion and company commanders of 118th Mechanized Brigade met with President Volodymyr Zelenskyy to discuss training and use of drones of mobilized soldiers.

+In August 2025, the second company of the 23rd Reconnaissance Battalion effectively used an Unmanned Ground Vehicle to help rescue and evacuate a wounded soldier.